 Cayman Turtle Divers pro photographer Chase Darnell uses the BS40 to light a school of fish

-About Chase Darnell: Chase is an award-winning underwater photographer and filmmaker currently based in Grand Cayman with Cayman Turtle Divers.
+About Chase Darnell: Chase Darnell is an award-winning underwater photographer and filmmaker currently based in Grand Cayman with Cayman Turtle Divers.
+He is a proud Ikelite Ambassador.
 With the crystal clear waters of Cayman at his full disposal, Chase is in the water daily with a camera in hand to document his experiences.
 He accounts his images to a simple theory: “More hours in the water equals more life-changing experiences.”
 For more of his work, visit his website.

 Plan Your Adventure >